jonigl/ollama-mcp-bridge/README.md

 ollama-mcp-bridge
 ```

 ## How It Works

 1. **Startup**: All MCP servers defined in the configuration are loaded and connected
 2. **Tool Collection**: Tools from all servers are collected and made available to Ollama
-3. **Chat Completion Request**: When a chat completion request is received:
+3. **Chat Completion Request (`/api/chat` endpoint only)**: When a chat completion request is received on `/api/chat`:
    - The request is forwarded to Ollama along with the list of all available tools
    - If Ollama chooses to invoke any tools, those tool calls are executed through the corresponding MCP servers
    - Tool responses are fed back to Ollama
    - The final response (with tool results integrated) is returned to the client
+   - **This is the only endpoint where MCP server tools are integrated.**
+4. **Other Endpoints**: All other endpoints (except `/api/chat` and `/health`) are fully proxied to the underlying Ollama server with no modification.
-4. **Logging**: All operations are logged using loguru for debugging and monitoring
+5. **Logging**: All operations are logged using loguru for debugging and monitoring

 ## Configuration